 The overall parking capacity for HGVs on the site (that will include for all regulatory checks and inspections) is up to 550 HGVs including the pre-screening area.

 There are examination facilities on site, and it is anticipated that some consignments that are brought to the site will need a physical examination.

 An Operational Management Plan will be developed for the inland border facility which will explain how the site will be managed and operated safely, including in relation to any hazardous materials.

 Traffic impacts on the local and strategic road network are being assessed and managed in conjunction with local and national stakeholders.
-When the site is operational, there will be regular monitoring and reporting of potential traffic effects on neighbouring roads caused by vehicles travelling to and from the White Cliffs Inland Border Facility.
+When the site is operational, there will be regular monitoring and reporting of potential traffic effects on neighbouring roads caused by vehicles travelling to and from the Dover Inland Border Facility.
 Where necessary, mitigation will be implemented through an Operational Management Plan (OMP).
 The emergency services may occasionally need to access the site from Dover Road along the eastern section of Dover Fast Track which ordinarily will be for buses only.